iamd3vil/postman/README.md

 [![Build Status](https://travis-ci.org/iamd3vil/postman.svg?branch=master)](https://travis-ci.org/iamd3vil/postman)

-This is a service which sends Emails, SMS or push notifications.
-You can interact with this application though different ways.
+This is a service which sends Emails, SMS or Push notifications.
+This is supposed to be used as a standalone service which you can deploy independently and will take care of all the notifications you have to send to your users.
+Postman has different ways of interaction.

+It exposes a simple API for all your emails, SMSs and push notifications.
+Just send a request through the HTTP API or through Rabbitmq, Postman takes care of sending them.

+Postman has a lot of configuration options you can use to configure it according to your needs.
+Please see the docs for everything you can do with Postman.

 ### Supported ways of interaction

-- HTTP API
+- REST API
 - RabbitMQ

 ### TODO

-- [ ] Support different email providers
+- [*] Support different email providers
+- [*] Streamline HTTP API
+- [ ] Documentation
 - [ ] Support different SMS providers
-- [ ] Documentation
 - [ ] Add GCM support for push notifications
-- [ ] Add different ways of interaction
-- [ ] Streamline HTTP API